List of Santa Barbara characters: Alice Jackson

 Alice fell for a police officer named Paul Whitney, and at the same time became a model for Nick Hartley.
 She learned that her mother had died, but she was even more shocked to find out that her real mother was actually Caroline Wilson.
-Alice and Caroline had a strained relationship, but eventually made up before Caroline died.
-Following Caroline's death, Alice decided to leave town with her father.
+Alice and Caroline had a strained relationship, but eventually made up.
+When Gus got a job in Chicago, Alice decided to leave town with her father.